JonathanReeve/jonreeve.com/src/posts/2019-02-20-workshop-word-embeddings.md

 ![First 30 Books of Project Gutenberg](/images/word-embeddings/example-gut.png)

+There's more on this experiment [in this 2015 post](http://jonreeve.com/2017/12/similar-documents-in-project-gutenberg/).

 ## Getting Started

 First, import the libraries below.
 (Make sure you have the packages beforehand, of course.)

 ```python
 import pandas as pd